Login to Complete an Application or to Access Judging Panel

 Submission Overview

-Topical Workshops provide attendees with an overview of a wide range of topics in pain, offering practical reviews of current research and therapies, and allowing attendees to participate in formal and informal discussions with international experts in pain management and pain research.
+Topical Workshops are 90-minute sessions that provide attendees with an overview of a wide range of topics in pain, offering practical reviews of current research and therapies, and allowing attendees to participate in formal and informal discussions with international experts in pain management and pain research.

 Conflicts of Interest / Disclosure: Workshop proposal submitters will be requested to confirm that they will declare any conflict of interest in the presentation at the 2026 World Congress on Pain.